 The purpose of Chapter 90, Article VI, Division 2 of the Land Development Regulations (the "LDRs") of the Code of Ordinances (the "Code") of the City of Key West, Florida (the "City") is to provide a means for changing the text of the land development regulations or the boundaries of the official zoning map.
 It is not intended to relieve particular hardships nor to confer special privileges or rights on any person, but only to make necessary adjustments in light of changed conditions.
 In determining whether to grant a requested amendment, the City Commission shall consider, in addition to the factors set forth in this division, the consistency of the proposed amendment with the intent of the Comprehensive Plan.

-CRITERIA FOR APPROVING AMENDMENTS TO THE FUTURE LAND USE MAP:
+CRITERIA FOR APPROVING AMENDMENTS TO THE OFFICIAL LAND USE MAP:

-In evaluating proposed changes to the Future Land Use Map, the City shall consider the following criteria, pursuant to Code Section 90-554(6) and 90-555:
+In evaluating proposed changes to the Official Zoning Map, the City shall consider the following criteria: